-How to reach Mannarasala Temple
+How to reach Mannarasala Temple?

 - Mandaram: The temple guest house “Mandaram” has good rooms & all basic facilities including food.

-Where to eat
+Where to eat nearby?

+There are several hotels around that includes all the tasty and mouth-watering recipes.
+Meat, Vegetables and greens are also prepared with different spices.
 Some of the famous restaurants are Thaf, Cassia, Indian Coffee house, Sisir Palace, Casia, Mushroom and many more.

-Chengannur Temple: This temple is located Chengannur, a village situated 40 km away from the town of Kottayam in Kerala.
-Lord Maha Deva is consecrated facing east and the Goddess Bhagawathy is facing west in this temple.
-One belief is that when Lord Shiva cut the body of his consort Sati Devi into pieces and threw them all over India, the middle part of her body fell in the place where this temple is located.
+This temple is located Chengannur, a village situated 40 km away from the town of Kottayam in Kerala.
+Lord Maha Deva is facing east and the Goddess Bhagawathy is facing west in this temple.
+One belief is that when Lord Shiva cut the body of his consort Sati Devi into pieces and threw them all over India, the middle part of her body fell in the place where this temple is present.
 Because of this, they believe that the Goddess in this temple has monthly periods.
-People also believe that because of this, the Shiva Linga in this temple is consecrated on a triangular pedestal.
+People also believe that because of this, the Shiva Linga in this temple is on a triangular pedestal.